NChandana12/NERI/README.md

 # 🧪 Testing

-Run all backend tests.
+Run the backend test suite.

 ```bash
 npm test
 ```

-Current status:

-- ✅ 33 automated unit tests passing
+The project includes automated tests covering:

-- ✅ Rules validation
+- ✅ Deterministic rules validation
-- ✅ Deterministic scoring
+- ✅ Emergency response scoring
+- ✅ AI response parsing
-- ✅ Emergency rule consistency
+- ✅ Rule consistency

 ---

 # 🍂 Future Improvements

 - Additional emergency scenarios
-- Adaptive difficulty based on user performance
+- Adaptive learning difficulty
-- Multi-user collaborative training
 - Instructor dashboard
+- Team-based simulations
-- Scenario analytics and reporting
+- Scenario analytics
-- Leaderboards and certification system
+- Certification system
-- Mobile-optimized training interface
+- Fully responsive mobile interface

 ---

 # 👨‍💻 Author

-Developed by **N Chandana**
+**N Chandana**

-Built to explore the combination of **AI-generated simulations** with **deterministic rule-based evaluation** for transparent emergency-response training.
+Built as a portfolio project exploring how **Generative AI** can be combined with **deterministic software systems** to create transparent emergency-response training.

 ---

-# 📄 License.
+# 📄 License

-Copyright © 2026 Your Name.
+**Copyright © 2026 N Chandana**

-All rights reserved.
+All Rights Reserved.

-This project is provided for portfolio and demonstration purposes only.
+This software and its source code are provided solely for portfolio, educational, and demonstration purposes.

-Unauthorized copying, redistribution, or commercial use is prohibited.
+You may **not**:

+- Copy substantial portions of the source code
+- Redistribute the project
+- Modify and publish derivative works
+- Use the project commercially without written permission

+See the **LICENSE** file for complete terms.